Jesperkemist/documentation-test-v1/docs/data_schemas/device_stack/deposition_procedure.md

         * example: 2020-07-08

     ## Subsections
-    ??? "segments"
+    ??? "steps"
-        List of all deposition segments that is used to deposit the layer.
+        List of all deposition steps that is used to deposit the layer.
         This will probably never be a compleat list of possible deposition procedures.
 However, using the methods described here as templates, it is possible define data schemas for new procedures.

         ??? "method"